mitre/heimdall2/README.md

 3. Navigate to the base folder where `docker-compose.yml` is located

 4. By default Heimdall will generate self-signed certificates that will last for 7 days.
-Place your certificate files in `./nginx/certs/` with the names `ssl_certificate.crt` and `ssl_certificate_key.key` respectively.
+For producetion use, place your certificate files in `./nginx/certs/` with the names `ssl_certificate.crt` and `ssl_certificate_key.key` respectively.
+For development use you can use the default generated certificates which means you do not need to put any certificate files in the `./nginx/certs/` folder.

 5. Run the following commands in a terminal window from the Heimdall source directory.
 For more information on the .env file, visit [Environment Variables Configuration.](https://github.com/mitre/heimdall2/wiki/Environment-Variables-Configuration)
    - ```bash